Contingency plans for candidates in areas where test centres have closed and who have been unable to sit the test:

 Who will take the UCAT ANZ OnVUE test?

-All candidates booked for the UCAT ANZ test who have not yet had the opportunity to sit the test in a test centre.
+Candidates booked for the UCAT ANZ test who have not yet had the opportunity to sit the test in a test centre.
 Only candidates who have been approved to sit the OnVUE test are eligible to do so.

 When will testing take place?